jpgoldberg/toy-crypto-math/docs/source/rsa.rst

     Faithfully following (which we don't here) secure algorithms does not mean that an implementation is secure.
 These are not.

+.. testcode:: keygen
+    :hide:

+    from toy_crypto import rsa

+So that documentation building doesn't take too long, we will use a tiny key size.

+.. testcode:: keygen

+    # Do not use RSA keys smaller than 2048 bits,
+    # Do as I say, not as I do
+    pub_key, priv_key = rsa.key_gen(512)  # Tiny keys make faster tests
+    assert pub_key.N.bit_length() == 512

+Now we set up a message to encrypt with the tiny key.
+Any integer we encryption with a 512 bit key must be less than :math:`2^{512}`.
+OAEP consumes more than 40 bytes of the space, so we will just use primitive RSA.

+.. testcode:: keygen

+    message = int.from_bytes(b"Attack @ dusk!")
+    assert message.bit_count() < 512

+    ctext = pub_key.encrypt(message)
+    decrypted = priv_key.decrypt(ctext)
+    assert message == decrypted

 .. autofunction:: fips186_prime_gen

 .. autofunction:: key_gen